Scalable Estimation of Multinomial Response Models with Random Consideration Sets: Proof of Lemma 2

+Section \ref{sec:proofs} provides intermediate results used to prove Theorems 1 and 2 of the main paper, and their proofs.
 Section \ref{sec:conditionals} presents the conditional posterior distributions of the parameters other than the consideration sets.
-Section \ref{sec:proofs} provides proofs for the properties of the proposed M-H step for consideration sets.
-Section \ref{sec:additional_simulation} shows additional simulation results under $J=4$.
+Section \ref{sec:prior_on_cs} illustrates the impact of the prior choice for the attention probabilities on the prior on the distribution of consideration sets.
+Section \ref{sec:simulation_additional} shows additional simulation results.
 Section \ref{sec:additional_application} provides additional results from the empirical application.